 Pour each egg from the cup onto the griddle surface.
 Season the eggs with kosher salt and freshly ground black pepper.

 Pour a small spoonful of water on the griddle and let it bubble for a second.
 Cover the eggs with a lid.

-Cook the eggs covered for 1 minute then uncover.
+Cook the eggs covered for one minute; then uncover.
 Continue cooking until the whites set, about 30 seconds.

 Slide the offset spatula under the eggs and lift them from the pan.
 Pry up a corner of the eggs if you need to so you can slide the spatula under them cleanly.

 Scrambled Electric Skillet Eggs

 Heat the cast-iron griddle over medium heat or an oiled or buttered electric griddle to 325 F.

 Whisk the eggs together with about 1 tablespoon of dairy for each and season to taste.
 Although milk or cream is commonly used, a little sour cream, cultured buttermilk or yogurt not only works, but adds a bit of agreeable tartness that contrasts with the fatty yolk.

 Break off little pieces of cold butter and whisk them into the eggs.
 The butter pieces lubricate the curds and make the eggs fluffier.
 You can also add a pinch of baking soda for extra fluffiness if you like.

 Pour the eggs onto the griddle.
 Gently slide the bottom of the offset spatula over the top of the eggs in a circular motion for about 1 minute.